top of page

 B. A persistent social or emotional disturbance characterized by at least two of the following: minimal social and emotional responsiveness to others; limited positive affect; episodes of unexplained irritability, sadness, or fearfulness that are evident even during nonthreatening interactions with adult caregivers.

 It’s very hard for our children to get a correct diagnosis or correct treatment.
-And without that, our families continue to struggle.
+And without that, our families with children with developmental trauma/reactive attachment disorder continue to struggle.

 C. The child has experienced a pattern of extremes of insufficient care as evidenced by at least one of the following: social neglect or deprivation in the form of persistent lack of having basic emotional needs for comfort, stimulation, and affection met by caring adults; repeated changes of primary caregivers that limit opportunities to form stable attachments; rearing in unusual settings that severely limit opportunities to form selective attachments.